 2. Barcelona - 4,251,000

-Barcelona is the capital city of the autonomous region of Catalonia and the second largest city in Spain as a whole.
-Barcelona is the largest industrial center in Spain and it also has a government presence due to its status as a capital.
+Barcelona is the capital city of the autonomous region of Catalonia and the second largest city in the counry as a whole.
+Barcelona is a very large industrial center and it also has a government presence due to its status as a capital.
+Barcelona also ranks among the most visited cities in the world.
+It also has the status as the most populated city on the entire Mediterranean coast.
+In 1992, Barcelona hosted the Summer Olympic Games.

 1. Madrid - 5,263,000